 Effective July 1, 2020, the limits for mini-tort will increase to $3000.
 Still unchanged in the new law, uninsured drivers cannot collect any money under Michigan’s mini tort law.

-How to be protected against Michigan Mini-tort claims.
+How to protect yourself against Michigan Mini-tort claims.

 Finally, make sure you have limited property damage coverage on your insurance policy, click Michigan No-fault auto insurance quote to get more information.
-Having the right mini-tort coverages will be even more important when the higher limits take effect.
-Having the proper coverage on your policy you will protect you if the other driver sues you.
+Having the right mini-tort coverages will be even more critical when the higher limits take effect.
+Having the proper coverage on your policy, you will protect you if the other driver sues you.